Myoldmopar/EnergyPlusPET/docs/forms/index.rst

 The form is laid out pretty simply, with a list of available component types in the left tree, a set of controls in the middle, and a set of output windows on the right.
 The Help menu has options to open the online documentation in a browser, as well as opening the example data folder that is packaged with the tool.
+A newer addition to the menu is also the capability to generate a shortcut icon on the system's desktop to make it very easy to launch the program.

 To continue to generate parameters, the first step is to select a valid equipment type entry in the left tree, and clicking the *Engage Equipment Type* button.
 Clicking this with an invalid entry in the tree will emit a dialog.